Campaign Management

 Page Type Purpose and Description

-Pre-Landing Page Optional initial page for user engagement, credential collection, or traffic filtering before the main simulation
+Pre-Landing Page Initial page for user engagement, credential collection, or traffic filtering before the main simulation

-Main Landing Page Primary phishing simulation page where core user interactions and data collection occur
+Main Landing Page Primary phishing simulation page where user interactions and data collection occur

 Microsoft Defender Integration

-Microsoft Defender for Office 365 includes advanced security measures that may block legitimate phishing simulation emails.
-To ensure successful delivery of your security awareness campaigns, you can configure allow listing through Microsoft's Advanced Delivery Policy for third-party phishing simulations.
+Microsoft Defender for Office 365 includes security measures that may block phishing simulation emails.
+To ensure delivery of your security awareness campaigns, you can configure allow listing through Microsoft's Advanced Delivery Policy for third-party phishing simulations.

 Phishing Club - Template allow listing